MasonZMZ/MasonZMZ.github.io/index.md

 ## About Me

 I am a Ph.D. student at The University of Queensland.
 I also received my master's degree from UQ.
-Before joining UQ, I received my bachelor’s degree from Shanxi Uni‑ versity (a “Double First‑Class” University in China) in 2019.
+Before joining UQ, I received my bachelor’s degree from Shanxi University (a “Double First‑Class” University in China) in 2019.

 ## Research Interests